Skip to content

 3. Link your Patreon account at the bottom of the page if you haven't already

 4. Verify that Worldbuilder shows up under your subscriptions.
-If it doesn't appear as expected under the "Subscribed Content" page of your user profile, you may need to Refresh your Patreon link
+If it doesn't appear as expected under the "Subscribed Content" page of your user profile, you may need to refresh your Patreon link

 Module Installation